 DBHDS and CSBs are updating data systems to capture and report sameday access measures.
-CSBs will begin reporting to DBHDS in July 2019, and DBHDS anticipates having sufficient data to measure progress by early in calendar year 2020.
+CSBs will begin reporting to DBHDS in July 2019, and DBHDS anticipates having sufficient data to measure progress on planned performance measures by early calendar year 2020.
 JLARC conducted a survey of CSB executive directors and CEOs in March and April 2019.
 All 40 CSBs responded to the survey.
-See Appendix A for additional information about the survey. they visit during specified hours.
-Before implementation of same-day access, consumers at many CSBs would have to wait a few weeks or even a month for an assessment appointment.
+See Appendix A for additional information about the survey.
+CSBs would have to wait a few weeks or even a month for an assessment appointment.
 At one CSB interviewed, consumers could wait up to 40 days.
 To implement same-day access, nearly all CSBs hired additional staff.
 Many CSBs also purchased equipment, trained staff on new processes, and modified physical space and electronic health records to support same-day access (Figure 2-1).
 FIGURE 2-1 CSBs used new funding to hire staff and make other necessary changes to implement same-day access

 NOTE: Percentages do not equal 100 because respondents could select more than one answer.
-Same-day assessment hours and locations differ for each CSB Every CSB offers same-day assessments in at least one location, but not all CSBs offer walk-in assessments at all of their locations during all hours they are open.
+Same-day assessment hours and locations differ for each CSB Every CSB offers same-day assessments in at least one location, but not all CSBs offer walk-in assessments at all of their locations or during all hours they are open.
 The number of weekly walk-in hours varies by CSB (Figure 2-2).
 For example, one rural, single jurisdiction CSB reported offering two hours of same-day assessments per week, whereas larger CSBs tend to have 30 to 40 hours available for walk-in assessments.
 FIGURE 2-2 CSBs offer a different number of hours per week for same-day assessments